adrianaoliveira-ago/blogVivendonaEuropa/content/blog/top-things-to-do-in-skopje-your-complete-travel-itinerary/index.md

 &nbsp;

 The view from **Vodno** is incredible.
-I recommend taking a tour to go there because it's a place you have to visit.
+I recommend taking a [TOUR](https://gyg.me/TJyY55v8) to go there because it's a place you have to visit.

 &nbsp;